Nature Tales & Trails

 About Nature Tales & Trails

 Nature Tales & Trails was founded by Dr Anthea Lacchia, a writer specialising in science and nature, and a science communicator.
 With a degree in geology and a PhD in palaeontology from Trinity College Dublin, as well as a master’s degree in science communication from Imperial College London, she has previously worked as a journalist and in academic research.
 Her writing has appeared in The Guardian, Nature, Research Professional, and several children’s and adult books as well as literary journals.
 She is the author of Planet Earth (DK, 2026), and other upcoming books including An Anthology of Gemstones, and Geography in Graphics.
 Anthea offers guided outdoor experiences (as a qualified mountain and lowland leader) that deepen connection to Ireland's landscape and wildlife, telling stories about nature and science, from fossils to ancient volcanoes and mountains.
-For communications and writing services, or to see writing samples, including books and research papers, visit the Portfolio section of the website.
+For writing samples, including books and research papers, visit the Portfolio section of the website.

 Interested in writing services and books?